AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="{{ site.url }}/images/R_vector.png"></center>
 <br>
 Note that this is still of class "numeric" by checking with `class(y)`.
-It's good practice to get used to actively being aware of what class of objects you are working with.
+It's good practice to get used to actively being aware of what type of objects you are working with.

-Variables also hold tables.
-Here we're going to make another vector with 3 numbers, and then combine them to make what's known as a dataframe.
+Variables can also hold tables.
+Here we're going to make another vector with 3 numbers, and then combine it with our previous vector in order to make what's known as a dataframe.
 We'll do this with the `data.frame()` function, creating a variable called "our_table".

 ```R
 z <- c(8, 9, 10)